COMMUNITY LEADERSHIP WORKSHOP

-During your HOBY CLeW experience, you will not engage with dynamic leaders and participate in interactive activities.
-The program will not promote any specific political party, business, religion or way of thinking; it is designed to develop thinking skills by actively involving seminar participants in discussions and informal dialogs.
-During the workshop, you will be asked to become part of HOBY’s commitment to “Leadership for Service” and use your leadership abilities to make a difference in your school, community, place of worship, or other environments where you see a need.
+- During your HOBY CLeW experience, participants will engage with dynamic leaders and participate in interactive activities.
+The program will not promote any specific political party, business, religion or way of thinking; it is designed to develop thinking skills by actively involving workshop participants in discussions and informal dialogs.
+During the workshop, participants will be asked to become part of HOBY’s commitment to “Leadership for Service” and use their leadership abilities to make a difference in their school, community, place of worship, or other environments where they see a need.

 - What is the cost of the workshop?

 - Students will have a 30 minutes lunch break during the program as well as additional short breaks throughout the program.

 - What if I am unable to attend the workshop?